-7 We love worshipping God within the walls of this church, but during lockdown the church building had to be closed, and currently numbers are restricted and we must follow strict guidelines.
-Many are still joining in the worship on Zoom.
-Whether the building is closed or its use strictly regulated, the church is still alive, because the church is made up of people, who worship God not just on Sundays but as they go about their daily lives.
+7 We love worshipping God within the walls of this church, but during lockdown we had to worship him in different ways.
+Some are still joining in the worship on Zoom.
+Whether the building was closed or its use strictly regulated, the church was still alive, because the church is made up of people, who worship God not just on Sundays but as they go about their daily lives.
 They are the "living stones" of the church.
 This churchyard is full of the human remains of "living stones" from the past who are now worshipping God in glory.
 The cairn behind you was built in 2015 to remind us of those who have been "living stones" here and to remind us of our responsibilities now.
-The church here is still alive-we are worshipping God together, praying together on Zoom, meals are being distributed from the Kirk Centre, food is being collected for the Food Bank, the elderly and lonely and the sick are being cared for, and all over Liberton God's love is being shown through acts and words of kindness.
-There is talk of a new caring society after this virus has been subdued, and we long to see God's Kingdom come on earth-a Kingdom of love and peace and justice.
+The church here is still alive-we are worshipping God together, praying together, offering a place of warmth and fellowship in our café, supporting homeless charities and people around the world.
+Food is being collected for the Food Bank, the elderly and lonely and the sick are being cared for, and all over Liberton God's love is being shown through acts and words of kindness.
+There has been talk of a new caring society, and we long to see God's Kingdom come on earth-a Kingdom of love and peace and justice.
 Jesus calls each one of us to be "living stones" in his church on earth today-will you make that commitment?
 Please pray this prayer: Thank you, God, for the generations of people who have made up your church in Liberton over the centuries.
 Help me to play my part now in letting your love be known in my community. ". . you also, like living stones, are being built into a spiritual house" (found in the Bible in the First Letter of Peter Chapter 2, verse 5) Station 8 is at the centre front of the church